ehanahamed/ehdotfiles/hyprlandRice/README.md

  - `ttf-noto-nerd`
    - I use `NotoSansM Nerd Font Propo` in ~~waybar and other~~ stuff

-## Extra info?
+### Input & other languages

+- `ibus` - input method framework
+  - lets you switch keyboard layouts & use different alphabets/languages (like Bangla, Chinese, Russian, etc)

+btw, there are seperate things that ibus doesn't control (explained below)

-I use `altgr-intl` keyboard layout variant (`kb_variant`), set in `hyprland.conf`, see https://wiki.hyprland.org/Configuring/Variables/#input
+I use `altgr-intl` keyboard layout variant through ibus, but also without ibus by setting `kb_variant` in `hyprland.conf`, see https://wiki.hyprland.org/Configuring/Variables/#input
-  - This variant lets you use ALT to type special characters, for example:
+  - This keyboard layout/variant lets you use ALT to type special characters, for example:
     - `ALT` + `"` + `o` = `ö`
     - `ALT` + `'` + `a` = `á`
     - `ALT` + `c` = `©`